 Children may dream of sugarplums, but for retailers, there’s only one vision that matters during the Christmas season: the sales graph.
 And as the Christmas holiday season is make-or-break time for many retail stores, the overwhelming question is how to get more Christmas sales and make that graph climb as steeply as possible.

-To do that, though, you have to get potential customers into your store.
+The obvious way to get more sales is to get more people into your retail store.
+Assuming you have a quality product or service, the more people who see or experience what you offer, the more sales you’ll make.
 With a little effort and some ingenuity, that’s not as hard as you think.
-Use one or more of these ideas to create your own Christmas retail rush:
+Use one or more of these ideas to create your own Christmas retail rush.

-1) Have a sale.
+Have a Sale

 Now consider this: what if you didn't just have a sale but had one of the sales that just about everyone wanted to attend?

 - Offer one big bargain a day.
 Offering big discounts (30% or more) on one well-known item each day to bring Christmas shoppers in can work for you if you have well-known brand merchandise or particular items that people are looking for.